Growing up in a multiracial Hawaiian family, I was blessed to have been able to watch my elder family members cook

 What Is Squid Luau?

-Squid Luau is a traditional Hawaiian dish that is typically served at luaus (feasts) alongside other traditional dishes such as laulau, kalua pig, lomi-lomi salmon, chicken long rice, poi, and a host of raw marinated seafood and steamed starches.
+Squid Luau is a traditional Hawaiian dish, typically served at luaus (feasts) alongside other traditional dishes such as laulau, kalua pig, lomi-lomi salmon, chicken long rice, poi, and a host of raw marinated seafood and steamed starches.

 The Nutritional Benefits of Taro Leaves

 Taro leaves are a great source of vitamins A and C. Vitamin A is important for healthy vision, the immune system, and reproduction.
 Vitamin A also helps the lungs, heart, kidneys, and other organs function properly.

 Vitamin C is a nutrient that acts as an antioxidant to help protect cells from damaging free radicals.
 The body also needs vitamin C to make collagen, which is a protein required to heal wounds.
 In addition, vitamin C helps to improve the absorption of iron from plant-based foods and helps the immune system work properly to protect the body from disease.

 Traditional and Authentic Flavors

 Growing up in a multiracial Hawaiian family, I was blessed to have had the opportunity to watch my elder family members cook traditional dishes.
 I kept these recipes and techniques in my head, and I am now able to recall them from memory.

-This recipe is based on the authentic and traditional version of squid luau—with the exception of the butter and baking soda.
+This recipe is based on the authentic and traditional version of squid luau—with the exception of butter and baking soda.
 The reason I use baking soda is that it helps the leaves retain a fresh green color; otherwise, they would tend to get quite dark.
 I incorporate butter because it brings out the naturally rich and buttery taste of the taro leaves.
 This step adds richness to the complexity of flavors.

 I hope you enjoy this recipe!